Baked, Grilled or Fried? What Makes the Best Wing?

 I went to my first college football game at 9 months old.
 That means I tailgated as a baby.
 And if you’re at any good tailgating event, you’ll most certainly encounter chicken wings.
 I like to consider myself a wing connoisseur.
 Not to brag or anything, but I have 38 years of experience.

-Anyway, we’ve given you three excellent ways to prepare your wings- baked, grilled and fried.
-I made wings all three ways to figure out the pros and cons of each.
+Over the past couple of weeks, we’ve given you three excellent ways to prepare your wings- baked, grilled and fried.
+I tested them all to figure out the pros and cons of each.
 My husband helped with taste testing (tough job, right?).
 Our 3-year-old son and aspiring cook said he wanted to help, but he ended up somehow wearing a chicken wing on his head.
 So he was disqualified.

 Let’s break it down.

 You can’t get any easier than this.
-Toss your wings with baking powder and salt.
+Toss your wings with a bit of baking powder and salt.
 This helps dry out the skin.
 Put them on a rack over a cookie sheet and bake.
 (Tip: line the cookie sheet with foil so clean-ups a breeze).